IDP vs British Council IELTS: Which one ?

 - The English language exam has exactly the same format and content.

 - Both IDP and British Council administered exams are equally valid.
-For example, if you take the exam with IDP, your grades will be valid all over the world, including the UK.
+For example, if you take the exam with IDP in India, your grades will be valid all over the world, including in the UK.
 And, it's the same for the British Council administered exam.
-It's valid everywhere, including Australia.
+It's valid everywhere, including in Australia.

 Yes.
 Exactly the same.
 Same length, same structure.